Obtaining a Student Visa

 You should also consult your U.S. embassy or consulate to see if there are any additional country-specific visa application requirements.

-- Pay the Nonimmigrant Visa Application Processing/ Machine-Readable Visa Fee ($131) and if applicable, a visa issuance fee.
+- Pay the Nonimmigrant Visa Application Processing/Machine-Readable Visa Fee.

 - Follow the U.S. Embassy/Consulate’s instructions to schedule a visa interview.
 You can check visa waiting times online.